-To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the University Hospitals Birmingham NHS Foundation based at the Queen Elizabeth Hospital, Birmingham Heartlands Hospital or Good Hope Hospital, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.
+To avoid repeat testing, if you are not enrolled into this study and you apply to enter another study conducted by the Queen Elizabeth Hospital, Birmingham Heartlands Hospital or Good Hope Hospital based at the University Hospitals Birmingham NHS Foundation Trust, the results from your screening visit blood tests may be used to determine whether you are eligible for the trial you applied for.

 Your study samples will be analysed in the site (Queen Elizabeth Hospital) laboratories, Oxford University research laboratories or other specialist laboratories.
-Other tests to look at the response of your body to the vaccine or to COVID-19will be done with collaborating laboratories in the UK and in other countries, including the United States.
+Other tests to look at the response of your body to the vaccine or to COVID-19 disease will be done with collaborating laboratories in the UK and in other countries, including the United States.
 Any samples or data sent to them would not include information that identifies you.